oliver1112/udacity-DRL-nanodegree-project-Navigation/report.md

 is used and the learning rate is set LR = 0.0005

 The epsilon greedy policy is used to balance the Exploration-Exploitation Dilemma.
-With hyperparameters \epsilon_0 = 1 and exponential decline factor eps_decay=0.99 until the final $\epsilon_t = 0.01 $
+With hyperparameters epsilon decrease from 1 to 0.01 with exponential decline factor 0.99
 - Experience Replay